 Check them out at Halton Conservation Mountain Biking.

-And if I can help you out with any of your real-estate-related questions, please email me at email@example.com.
-I’d be happy to hear from you and glad for the chance to talk about what is truly an amazing city.
+So if I can help you out with any of your real-estate-related questions, please email me at firstname.lastname@example.org.
+Not to mention, I’d be happy to hear from you.
+Further I’d be glad for the chance to talk about what is truly an amazing city.
 Taking Cycling to Heart in Mississauga

 Scott Brubacher Real Estate Broker